Sarthak2426/Snake-Water-and-Gun-Game/README.md

 Choose g for the gun:
 Choose w for the water

-Snake, Water and Gun: s
+Snake, Water, and Gun: s
-You chose s and computer chose w
+You chose s and the computer chose w
 You win this round:
 Computer score: 0
 Your score: 1
 4 chances left from 5

-Snake, Water and Gun: w
+Snake, Water, and Gun: w
-You chose w and computer chose g
+You chose w and the computer chose g
 You win:)
 Computer score: 0
 Your score: 2